10 Best Things to Do in Fort Lauderdale, Florida

 Lunch: Finster Murphy’s – This no-frills market and eatery is home to the freshest fish in town, with the latest catch delivered daily and grilled, fried, sautéed, or blackened to your liking.
 Take a seat on the outdoor terrace and order up the conch salad — and the crab cakes, too.

 Dinner: Eduardo de San Angel – This upscale restaurant’s Mexican-infused international cuisine marries bold flavors with regional ingredients.
 Gulf shrimp is served as a ceviche appetizer (with plum tomatoes, sweet onions, and jalapenos) and as an entree over pasta.
 Yellowtail from the Florida Keys pops up in multiple dishes as well.
-But those looking for a more typical Mexican experience will also be happy with the excellent chips and salsa that start off every meal.
+Those looking for a more typical Mexican experience will also be happy with the excellent chips and salsa that start off every meal.

 Dessert: Canyon Southwest Cafe – This all-over-the-map fusion spot is fun for dinner, but its desserts, like the white chocolate bread pudding with fresh berries, make it a must-visit.
 The toasted pecan pie and chocolate mousse pie are also delicious twists on old-school treats.